Alex Monteith: Biography

 Monteith was born and grew up in Belfast, Northern Ireland.
 In the late 1980s she emigrated to New Zealand and settled in Auckland.
 She completed a bachelor's degree in photography in 2001, followed by a master's degree in intermedia and the time based arts and a doctorate in fine arts at the Elam School of Fine Arts, The University of Auckland.
 She later became a lecturer at the university.

 Monteith's works focus on political issues surrounding land ownership, history and occupation.
 Many of her projects are located in large-scale geographies, such as the ocean.
-She has staged solo exhibitions at the Govett‐Brewster Art Gallery and the Museum für Moderne Kunst in Frankfurt, Germany.
+She has staged solo exhibitions at the Govett-Brewster Art Gallery and the Museum für Moderne Kunst in Frankfurt, Germany.

 Monteith is also a member of the collective Local Time (composed of her, Danny Butt, Jon Bywater and Natalie Robertson).
-The collective has worked together since 2007 and has installed artworks in locations including Muri Lagoon, Rarotonga (2015), Mangere maunga (2014) and the Waitemata Harbour (2013) in Aotearoa New Zealand; Footscray, Australia (2014); and Delhi, India (2013).
+The collective has worked together since 2007 and has installed artworks in locations including Muri Lagoon, Rarotonga (2015), Māngere maunga (2014) and the Waitemata Harbour (2013) in Aotearoa New Zealand; Footscray, Australia (2014); and Delhi, India (2013).

 Recognition

 In 2004, Monteith received the Breton Award as overall festival winner at the International Surrealist Film Festival.
 In 2008, she received a New Generation Award from the Arts Foundation of New Zealand.
-In 2010 she was a finalist in the Walters Prize art competition.
+In 2010, she was a finalist in the Walters Prize art competition.